-Net financial expense was impacted by the ABG acquisition during the quarter and six-months ended December 31, 2023.
-On June 12, 2023, with the purpose to provide financing for the completion of the ABG acquisition, Corby entered into a loan agreement with PR with a total available credit amount of \$120 million, of which the full amount of credit available under the term loan agreement was utilized as of December 31, 2023.
-Corby incurred interest charges of \$1.4 million and \$2.7 million on this loan agreement during the three and six-months periods ended December 31, 2023, respectively.
-Furthermore, Corby assumed ABG's existing debt facilities effective as of the acquisition date of July 4, 2023, which incurred interest charges of \$0.4 million.
-Net financial expense also reflects interest earned on deposits in cash management pools as well as interest expense associated with the Company's pension and post-retirement benefit plans and interest charges on leased assets.
+Net financial expense was impacted by the ABG acquisition during the quarter and nine-month ended March 31, 2024.
+On June 12, 2023, with the purpose to provide financing for the completion of the ABG acquisition, Corby entered into a loan agreement with PR in the amount of \$120 million.
+Corby incurred interest charges of \$1.6 million and \$4.4 million on this loan agreement during the three and nine-month periods ended March 31, 2024, respectively.
+Furthermore, Corby assumed ABG's existing debt facilities effective as of the acquisition date of July 4, 2023, which incurred interest charges of \$0.3 million and \$0.7 million during the three and nine-month periods ended March 31, 2024.